 On recent travels to Western Massachusetts, I picked up a great book, From Age-ing to Sage-ing by Schachter-Shalomi & Miller.
 One of the reasons I love to read is for the off-chance I'll discover a truly transformational, paradigm-busting book.
-This is one such book which I highly recommend.
+This is one such book that I highly recommend.

 6 Shifting Mindsets

 The authors sparked me to consider the need to shift my mindset; thus I consider 6 distinct ways to change from a future of deterioration to one of "second maturation:"